MicrosoftDocs/AdaptiveCards/AdaptiveCards/get-started/Bots.md

 ### Step 1: Add an Adaptive Card `attachment`

-To add some richness beyond just text, the Bot Framework has a concept of `attachment`s.
+To add some richness beyond just text, the Bot Framework has a concept of `attachment`.
 Let's add an Adaptive Card `attachment` that displays custom text.

 ![Basic adaptive card](../content/hello-adaptivecards.png)